mef/documentation/docs/instantiation.md

 # Instantiation

-Instantiating a `graphology` Graph object is merely an issue of requiring an implementation and calling it with, optionally, some data & options.
+Instantiating a `graphology` Graph object is merely an issue of requiring an implementation and calling it with some options.

+Note that if you need to create a Graph using some serialized data or another Graph's data, you should probably check the static [#.from](#static-from-method).

 ```js
 import Graph from 'graphology';